Rickaym/pyforge/.info/courseboard/0jython.md

 Jython or JPython is a Java implementation of Python (the default Python implementation is CPython or Python) currently supports Version 2.7.2 (comparatively to CPython's 2.7.2 — [here](https://github.com/jython/jython)).

-I assume that developers reading the docs are either Java devs migrating to the wonder that is Python, ultimately leaving semi-colons as with the migration.
-It could be also possible that you are a Python developer simply learning how to make a mod on Minecraft.
+Most developers reading these docs are either Java devs migrating to the wonder that is Python, a land mostly absent of wiggly braces and semi demi colons, or Python devs simply learning how to make a mod on Minecraft.

 Eitherways, regardless of if you are a Java dev or a Python dev, here lies the bridge that connects the vast capabilities of both worlds.
 I will neither be going in-depth with Python syntax or MinecraftForge docs.
 It will be written in a fool-proof way.